USER9646-YT/scratchUNIX/README.md

 # scratchUNIX
-UNIX-like operating system in Scratch.
+UNIX-like operating system in Scratch/TurboWarp.
+Its a "monolithic kernel" using the rxFS filesystem on TurboWarp.